Godfly666/zedboard-adi-pynq/README.md

       And then download `sstate-rel-v2018.3` from [Xilinx official petalinux download page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools/archive.html) to the corresponding location.

-      Also, download the [ADI's linux repository](https://github.com/analogdevicesinc/linux) to any location (<path-to-linux-repo>/linux), and then edit `meta-adi/meta-adi-xilinx/recipes-kernel/linux/linux-adi.inc` line 8 to
+      Also, download the [ADI's linux repository](https://github.com/analogdevicesinc/linux) to any location (<path-to-linux-repo>/linux), and then edit `meta-adi/meta-adi-xilinx/recipes-kernel/linux/linux-adi.inc` line 8 to :
       ```bash
       SRC_URI = "git://<path-to-linux-repo>/linux;protocol=file;branch=2019_R1"
       ```

       In this way, you can also modify the local `<path-to-linux-repo>/arch/arm/boot/dts/zynq-zed.dtsi` to resolve the device-tree bug mentioned above.

+* check_env failed

+    * qemu check version failed

+      Type the following command to check whether qemu-arm-static refers to:
+      ```bash
+      which qemu-arm-static
+      ```
+      Make sure `qemu-arm-static` refers to the right version (the one in /opt, not in /usr/bin/).

+    * sdx not found

+      sdx is not really needed by the make process, so just disable it by removing the line in Makefile that has `which sdx`.